-Not infrequently, we wish we owned a pub: one with a coastal setting, on-the-house gin and heart-and-hearth-warming hospitality.
+Every now and then we want to open the perfect pub – preferably on the coast, with help-yourself sloe gin, heart-and-hearth-warming hospitality and characterful, historic architecture.
 The Chequers Inn beat us to it.
-Attic rooms and nooks and crannies deliver traditional British charm by the bucket- (and spade-)load; crackling fires, freestanding bath tubs, winsome views and blissful king-size beds complete the coastal idyll.
-It would be rude and remiss not to mention the totally brilliant chef, who rustles up Norfolk tapas, hearty pub grub and porky pizzas in the restaurant.
+Rooms make the most of the building’s birthday (1499), with nooks and crannies a-go-go; crackling fires, freestanding bath tubs, winsome views and blissful king-size beds complete the rural idyll.
+It would be rude and remiss not to mention the totally brilliant chef, who captures the taste of Norfolk in the restaurant.
 Got a dog?
 Bring them too.
-(They’ll be barking mad, otherwise.)
+(You’ll be in the dog-house forever, otherwise.)

 Get this when you book through us: